ChristiaanBoe/TINA/README.md

 # TINA

-TINA is a framework that allows representing non-NN dataflow algorithms as a series of convolutional and fully-connected NN layers.
+TINA is a framework that allows representing non-NN dataflow algorithms as a series of convolutional and fully connected NN layers.
 This makes it possible to execute non-NN algorithms on NN HW accelerators, as well as ensure the portability of TINA implementations to any platform that supports such NN HW.

 ----------------------------------------------------------------------------------
 # Requirements